Your Startup Needs a Video Marketing Strategy

 Do you want to increase brand awareness?

 Whatever you want to accomplish from your video marketing efforts, it’s important to set goals.
-Not only will it be easier to start your strategy but it will help measure the success of your videos.
+Not only will it be easier to start your strategy but it will help measure the success of your videos in the future.

 The most important thing to consider is that video is consumed differently across different social media channels.
 For example, a silent 15 second video works well on Facebook as viewers tend to watch videos on mute (by default) which they skim very quickly.
 But the same video would not be ideal on Youtube where viewers prefer longer videos (with sound).